rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 I was going to step past the coat closet bulkhead and out of the periphery of anyone in 26 or 27.
 They all now knew I was headed back to our jump seats.
 Two or three seconds would pass and one of them would set off the explosion.

+Or not.
+It could just as easily have been someone on the starboard side.
+But these were the people I was focused on in this iteration.

 I needed to grab an oxygen bottle and mask out of the closet in that same time, then get a hold on something for dear life.
 One of the compartment handles in the galley would work.